Hickory Nut Falls

 This waterfall can also be viewed from afar along US 64 a bit west of the entrance to the park.

 Note: the falls is within Chimney Rock park.
 A fee is charged for access.
 Visit the park's web site or give them a call for current rates, which do vary by season.
+You'll want to make a whole day out of a visit to the park.

 You'll get a map once you pay the fee and enter the park.